Differences between adjustable and fixed loans

-With a fixed-rate loan, your monthly payment doesn't change for the life of the loan.
-The amount of the payment that goes for principal (the actual loan amount) will go up, but the amount you pay in interest will decrease in the same amount.
-The property tax and homeowners insurance which are almost always part of the payment will increase over time, but in general, payments on fixed rate loans vary little.
+A fixed-rate loan features the same payment amount over the life of your mortgage.
+The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but generally, payment amounts on fixed rate loans vary little.

 Your first few years of payments on a fixed-rate loan are applied primarily to pay interest.
-That gradually reverses as the loan ages.
+This proportion gradually reverses itself as the loan ages.

-You can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select fixed-rate loans because interest rates are low and they wish to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a good rate.
-Call Budica Financial Corporation at (951)840-4188 to learn more.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose these types of loans when interest rates are low and they want to lock in this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
+Call Budica Financial Corporation at (951)840-4188 for details.

-ARMs most often feature the lowest rates toward the beginning of the loan.
-They usually guarantee the lower interest rate for an initial period that varies greatly.
-You've probably heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These types of loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for borrowers who expect to move in three or five years.
-These types of ARMs benefit borrowers who will sell their house or refinance before the initial lock expires.
+ARMs most often feature the lowest, most attractive rates toward the start.
+They provide that rate for an initial period that varies greatly.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a certain number of years (3 or 5), then adjust.
+These loans are best for people who expect to move within three or five years.
+These types of ARMs are best for people who plan to move before the initial lock expires.

-You might choose an Adjustable Rate Mortgage to get a very low introductory interest rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky in a down market because homeowners can get stuck with rates that go up if they cannot sell or refinance with a lower property value.
+You might choose an Adjustable Rate Mortgage to take advantage of a lower introductory interest rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate goes up.
+ARMs are risky if property values decrease and borrowers can't sell or refinance.